dbrain/soggy/README.md

 - express.createServer().set('config option', 'value')
 - Environment specific config
 - Body parser middleware that will write to a parsedBody (JSON unmarshalled etc.)
+- File uploads need to work or at least make room for them

 func Handler(req, res, next) {